catppuccin/cava/README.md

 ## Usage

-1. Choose your flavour.
+1. Choose your flavor.
+2. Choose your background variant: opaque or transparent.
-2. Copy the contents of `themes/<flavour>.cava` into your Cava config file (usually located at: `$HOME/.config/cava/`), replacing the existing gradient settings.
+3. Copy the contents of `themes/<flavor>.cava` or `themes/<flavor>-transparent.cava` into your Cava config file (usually located at: `$HOME/.config/cava/`), replacing the existing gradient settings.
-3. Reload cava if it was already playing.
+4. Reload cava if it was already playing.

 ## 💝 Thanks to